GZ30eee/Guess-the-number/README.md

 ## Credits

-This web application is brought to you by [Your Name or Organization].
+This web application is brought to you by **Ghanshyamsinh Zala**.
 It's built using HTML, CSS, and JavaScript, following best practices for web development.

 ## License